 Accurso's career really took off her junior year when she took home the Great Lakes Regional Runner of the Year to cap off her season.
-In this event she set a school and personal record with a time of 20:07.0, which she later beat with a time of 20:00.0 at the 2013 Great Lakes Regional.
+In this event she set a school and personal record with a time of 20:07.0.
 She also won her second straight individual MAC title in her junior year.
 At the national event, Accurso placed 38th overall and with this place, and her season's accolades, she earned All-American honors.

 With all of these noteworthy awards, Accurso continues to strive to make herself better.
 She doesn’t let all these awards get to her head and inflate her ego.

 "She is a quiet leader and she has a drive in her every day, whether it's an easy day or workout, she gets it done," Scott said.